 Hardwick Hall was the filming location for Malfoy Manor in the Harry Potter movies.
 It’s a really impressive building with stunning grounds and a really lovely cafe too.
 A full day out for the whole family.

 Wow, I think going through this has made me realise that there are so many National Trust sites across the country for the perfect National Trust day out.
-We’ve been to so many already but we have so many more to tick off.
+We’ve been to so many already but we have so many more to tick off at the weekend or in the school holidays.
 What’s your favourite National Trust property?